 Who doesn't know this deciduous tree?
-The maple is known for many things, for example its classic leaf shape, which everyone knows, among children for its "propeller seeds", among gourmets for maple syrup and among gardeners for its many types and diverse uses.
+The maple is known for many things, for example its classic leaf shape, which almost everyone knows, for its "propeller seeds" among children, for maple syrup among gourmets, and for its many varieties and diverse uses among gardeners.

-Without a doubt, the maple tree is one of my favorite trees – which you can of course also see in my garden.
+Without a doubt, the maple tree is one of my favorite trees – which is of course also evident in my garden.

-There are around 100 - 200 species of maple, but it is not entirely clear how many.
-The distribution area extends across Europe, North and Central America, North Africa and Asia.
+There are approximately 100-200 species of maple; the exact number is not even fully known.
+Their distribution area extends across Europe, North and Central America, North Africa, and Asia.

-Sycamore maple, Norway maple and field maple are the most common species in European forests.
-These species can be found in mixed forests up to the tree line, but are also often planted in parks, avenues or gardens.
+The most common tree species in European forests are sycamore maple, Norway maple, and field maple.
+These species can be found in mixed forests up to the tree line, but are also popular in parks, avenues, and gardens.

-In gardens you can also often find small Japanese maples or special varieties with blood-red or mottled leaves such as the blood maple or the white-variegated Norway maple.
+In gardens you can also often find dwarf Japanese maples or special cultivars with blood-red or speckled leaves, such as the blood maple or the variegated Norway maple.

-The most famous maple species in Europe are:
+The most well-known maple species in Europe are:

 - Sycamore maple